Inventory is the heart and soul of your business, and it’s constantly moving throughout the supply chain, including:

 ShipBob is a best-in-class 3PL with premium fulfillment technology that provides transparency and visibility into logistic operations throughout a growing fulfillment network.

 Inventory planning and optimization are faster and simpler with ShipBob’s built-in inventory management software.
-ShipBob helps you improve your inventory management process by providing the tools, data, and support needed to maintain accurate inventory records, while also fulfilling your orders.
+ShipBob helps you improve your inventory management process by providing the tools, data, and support needed to maintain accurate inventory records, while also picking, packing, and kitting your orders.

 “One of the greatest features of ShipBob’s software is the inventory management functionality, which lets us track inventory change and velocity over time.
 Being able to monitor which styles are selling quickly helps us always keep our best sellers in stock.